Focaccia with salami

 • 2 oz salami (spicy)

-• Start by adding the flour and the yeast into the bowl of a stand mixer.
-Pour in the water and the sugar as well.
+• Start by placing the flour and yeast in the bowl of a stand mixer, then add the water and the sugar.
 Add the oil and mix, a little at a time.

 • Add the salt and mix again until you obtain a very hydrated dough.
 Let it rest in the bowl, covered, for at least 1 hour.